CBSDLab/SD4DS-strategy-analysis/README.md

 Lastly, one will need to set up the shell script that we'll submit to SLURM as a batch job.
 The template is `simulate_study_template.sh` and the first version is `simulate_strategy_study.sh`.
 Note that you'll need to modify the latter with your email address.

-Excute this with the following command to see what happens.
+Execute this with the following command to see what happens.

 ```
-simulate_strategy_study1.sh
+sbatch simulate_strategy_study1.sh
 ```

 Running this, you'll likely get a cryptic email with an "OUT_OF_MEMORY" error signaling that the job did not complete successfully and this was because you ran out of memory.